wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/smtp_authentication.rst

       # yum update && yum install postfix mailx cyrus-sasl cyrus-sasl-plain

 #.
-Set Postfix config file ``/etc/postfix/main.cf``.
-Add this lines to the end of the file:
+Configure Postfix in the ``/etc/postfix/main.cf`` file adding these lines to the end of the file:

     Ubuntu
     ::